yogi/fabacademy2016/w17-interface.md

     * Translate the sensor readings to an up or down command.
 * Iteration 2
     * Create a simple 3D world and a character moving continuously from left to right.
 Use the sensor inputs to move the character up and down.
-* Iteration 3
-    * Add obstacles to avoid and treasures to collect and keep track of the score.
-* Iteration 4 (optional)
-    * Enrich the world visually.

 ## Iteration 1